frangr/frangr.github.io/README.md

 A 1 byte read only register.
 It's constantly updated with the currently pressed keyboard key.
 See Keycode Register Example

+### Debug Value Port

+A 4 byte write only register.
+If written, it prints the passed value on the browser console.
+Internally uses console.log().

 ## Memory Map
 | Start Address  | Device Name | R/W | Size | Word Size |